Vara-Lab/SDK-Unity-Vara-Template/Readme.md

 ```

-### Explanation
+## Explanation

-1. **Assign the test node URL to the variable `url`**: This line assigns the test node URL to the `url` variable.
+1. **Assign the test node URL to the variable `url`**:
+   In each example, the `url` variable holds the WebSocket URL that connects to the Vara test network.
+This URL points to the node where all interactions take place, such as querying the blockchain state, sending transactions, or interacting with smart contracts.

+2. **Generate or use an account**:
+   For most examples, an account is either generated from a provided seed or used directly.
+This account is necessary for signing transactions and authenticating actions on the blockchain.
+It’s crucial to keep the seed secure as it can regenerate the account’s private keys.

-2. **Initialize the Substrate client**: Initializes the `SubstrateClientExt` with the provided URL and default transaction payment method.
+3. **Initialize the Substrate client**:
+   The `SubstrateClientExt` is initialized with the `url`, which establishes the connection between your Unity project and the Vara blockchain node.
+This client handles all interactions with the blockchain, including sending transactions and querying data.

-3. **Connect the client asynchronously**: Connects the client to the node asynchronously using `ConnectAsync`.
+4. **Connect the client asynchronously**:
-4. **Check if the client is connected**: Checks if the client is not null and is connected using the `IsConnected` property.
-5. **Retrieve data from the system storage**: Calls the `Number` method on the system storage with a specific key and waits for the task to complete.
-6. **Log the data**: Logs the retrieved data to both the Unity debug console and the standard console.

-This should help users understand how to use the `SubstrateClientExt` to connect to a Vara network node and interact with it.
+   The client connects to the blockchain node asynchronously.
+This ensures that the connection is established without blocking the main thread, which is important for maintaining responsiveness in Unity.

+5. **Interact with the blockchain**:
+   Depending on the example, the interaction might involve retrieving the account balance, sending a transaction, or querying the state of a smart contract.
+These operations are performed asynchronously to ensure that Unity's main thread remains responsive.

+6. **Log the results**:
+   After completing the blockchain interaction, the results are logged using Unity's `Debug.Log`.
+This logging helps with debugging by displaying the output directly in the Unity console, allowing developers to verify that the operations have been executed successfully.

 ## Contributing